ledeprogram/courses/README.md

 Stop by for office hours, work on your assignments, start and fisnish projects, or just hang out.

 - Happy Hour TBA
-Informal ah-hod gatherings to share drinks and ideas.
+Informal ah-hoc gatherings to share drinks and ideas.

 ## Bootsrap: parepare you machine before classes begin